dcplaya/home-operations/TO-DO.md

-allow username to login as sudo via ssh without pass install k9s on master
+- allow username to login as sudo via ssh without pass `ALL=(ALL) NOPASSWD:ALL` added to `/etc/sudoers` file
+- install k9s on master
-~/.kube/config copy
+- ~/.kube/config copy
-install flux v2 binary on localhost and master
+- install flux v2 binary on localhost and master

 ## Done but not tested